The Inner Judge

-Steven Baert, former Chief People Officer and Executive Committee Member of Novartis, also told me, ‘There needs to be a loving side of self-awareness.
+Steve Baert, a former executive at Novartis, also told me, ‘There needs to be a loving side of self-awareness.
 Otherwise, it can become judgement, which then becomes self-punishment.
 And once we start punishing ourselves, we start moving away from self-awareness, because why do we want to do that to ourselves?
 If self-awareness just leads to guilt and self-judgement, we won’t do it.
 We have to be honest with ourselves.
 But to do that, we have to love and care for ourselves as well.’

 Many research studies have shown that, in contrast with self-critical people, self-compassionate people:

 - feel greater motivation to make amends and avoid repeating moral transgressions

 - are more motivated to improve personal weaknesses

 - are more likely to take responsibility for their past mistakes

 - are more likely to set new goals for themselves after failing to meet previous goals.